- Date : 18/10/2022

 A taxpayer living in a rented accommodation and who is repaying a home loan can claim tax benefit on both.

-The Income Tax Act offers home loan tax benefit on the repayment of a home loan by a taxpayer under several of its sections.
+The Income Tax Act, 1961, offers a home loan tax benefit on the repayment of a home loan by a taxpayer under several of its sections.
 If you have made a principal or interest payment against a home loan during the financial year, you can claim tax deductions, subject to the upper limits defined in the Act.

-House Rent Allowance (HRA) is an exemption from your total income that is provided if you have lived in a rented accommodation at any time during the previous financial year.
-The HRA exemption rule is provided based on the formula provided by the Act.
+In addition to this, HRA is an exemption from your total income that is provided if you have lived in a rented accommodation at any time during the previous financial year.
+The HRA exemption rule is provided based on the formula provided by the Income Tax Act, 1961.

-Just as you can live in a rented house and buy a home of your own through a home loan, you can claim tax benefits for HRA and tax benefits on home loans as well.
+Just as you can live in a rented house and buy a home of your own through a home loan, you can claim home loan and HRA tax benefits as well.

 Claiming home loan tax benefits

-Income Tax benefit on home loan includes the following:
+The home loan tax benefit includes the following:

 - A maximum amount of Rs 2 lakh for home loan interest paid during the year under Section 24;

-- Up to Rs 1.5 lakh can be claimed as Income Tax rebate on home loan on principal repayment during the year;
+- Up to Rs 1.5 lakh can be claimed as Income Tax rebate on home loan on principal repayment during the year under Section 80C;

-- An additional Rs 1.5 lakh tax benefits on home loan is available for interest paid on home loan sanctioned between FY 2019 and 2022 by a first-time homebuyer on a home with stamp duty below Rs 45 lakh under Section 80EEA.
+- An additional Rs 1.5 lakh tax benefits on home loan is available for interest paid on home loan sanctioned between 1 April 2019 and 31 March 2022 by a first-time homebuyer on a home with stamp duty below Rs 45 lakh under Section 80EEA.

 While you can claim Income Tax exemption for rent paid as per your rent agreement, homeowners can claim deductions on their home loan repayment.
 However, what if you have a home and also live in a rented accommodation?
 Subject to certain conditions, you can claim an exemption for both.